gamullen/FindNextCIDRRange/README.md

 This repo is a fork from the original creator [gamullen](https://github.com/gamullen/FindNextCIDRRange)

-The fork aims to add some functionality to the app, as well as integrate it with some CI/CD, terraform and other bits and bobs.
+The fork aims to re-write the app in Python or atleast something similar to it, as well as integrate it with some CI/CD, terraform and other bits and bobs.

 ## What this Function App does